learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 It's the same as writing `Shape (Rectangle, Circle)`.

 We could also opt not to export any value constructors for `Shape` by just writing `Shape` in the export statement.
-That way, someone importing our module could only make shapes by using the auxilliary functions `baseCircle` and `baseRect`.
+That way, someone importing our module could only make shapes by using the auxiliary functions `baseCircle` and `baseRect`.
 `Data.Map` uses that approach.
 You can't create a map by doing `Map.Map [(1,2),(3,4)]` because it doesn't export that value constructor.
 However, you can make a mapping by using one of the auxilliary functions like `Map.fromList`.